Spinach is a vitamin-rich, dark leafy green that produces large yields in the correct growing environment. It is excellent for salads & cooking.

 Spinach is a cool weather crop.
 It is great for spring & fall harvests.
 Spinach can overwinter in many parts of the country under cold frames or heavyweight row covers.
-It can withstand some heat but is prone to yellowing & bolting, so we don't recommend growing it in the summer.
+It can withstand some heat but is prone to yellowing & bolting, so I don't recommend growing it in the summer.
 If you chose to plant during the warmer months, be sure to sow heavily because germination rates drop by half during warm weather.

 Because spinach develops a deep taproot you will want to loosen the soil at least 1' deep prior to planting.
 The soil should be rich in nitrogen & moist.
 Moisture via regular watering helps to keep the soil temperature down.
 If your growing environment tends to be warm, plant your spinach in the shade of taller crops to protect it from the suns heat.